Counting quadrant walks via Tutte's invariant method: Differential algebraicity

 \subsection{The Weierstrass elliptic function}

 It is well known that the Weierstrass function $\wp(z, \om_1, \om_2)$ defined by~\eqref{w-def} is DA in~$z$.
 What may be less known is that it is DA in its periods $\om_1$ and $\om_2$ as well.
-This is what we establish in this section, which is independent of the rest of the paper.
-We refer to~\cite{jones-singerman,ww} for generalities on the Weierstrass function (but we draw the attention of the reader on the fact that the periods are $2\om_1$ and $2\om_2$ in~\cite{ww}, instead of $\om_1$ and $\om_2$ (or $\om_3$) in our paper).
-Without loss of generality, we assume that $\Im(\om_1/\om_2)>0$.
+Since we could not find any reference in the literature, we will sketch a proof. \begin{Proposition} The function $\wp(z, \om_1, \om_2)$ is DA in $z$, $\om_1$ and $\om_2$. \end{Proposition} \begin{proof} We refer to~\cite{jones-singerman,ww} for generalities on the Weierstrass function (but we draw the attention of the reader on the fact that the periods are $2\om_1$ and $2\om_2$ in~\cite{ww}, instead of $\om_1$ and $\om_2$ (or $\om_3$) in our paper).
+The following differential equation is well known to hold: